 Private Counselling for Internet Sex Addiction in Sydney & Nationally Online

 Most commonly used Internet sex locations are sex chat rooms, email and instant messenger systems, social media, youtube and similar, sex and porn websites, sex dating apps, and commercial dating websites.
-In addition, some Internet sex addicts may simultaneously maintain a number of personal profiles on various sex or relationship dating sites to purposefully enhance their chances to attract as many as possible virtual, or real life, sex partners.
+In addition, some Online sex addicts may simultaneously maintain a number of personal profiles on various sex or dating sites to purposefully enhancing their chances to attract as many as possible virtual, or real life, sex partners.
 Webcams may be used to provide visual enhancement.
-Internet sex is a mostly non commercialised pursuit, however, several sex companies feature employed sex workers, and offer paid memberships.
+Internet sex is a mostly private activity.
+However, several sex companies feature employed sex workers online, and offer paid memberships.

-Some Internet users may enter sex chat-rooms by using avatars.
+Some Internet users may enter sex chat-rooms and social media platforms by using avatars.
 Avatars are attractive because they protect privacy and provide anonymity.
 Avatars may unleash creativity to almost limitless fantasy role-play as a ‘third person’ persona.
-Participants, who enter on-line role-play as avatars, may retain their character for the entire duration of their online relationship.
+Participants, who enter on-line role-play as avatars, may retain their character for the entire duration of their online relationships.

 WHY ONLINE SEX?

-Adults may see Internet sex as an extension to their sexuality when sharing their sexual fantasies with like-minded others.
-For some, online sex is a forum of expressing sexual taboos that are too dangerous, too impractical, or too impossible to experience in real-life relationships.
+- Adults may see Online sex as an extension to their sexuality when sharing their sexual fantasies with like-minded others.
+For some, Online sex is a forum for expressing sexual taboos that are too dangerous, too impractical, or too impossible to be experienced in real-life relationships.

-Couples, who live geographically separated lives, may use online sex to exchange their sexual intimacy as a tool to retain their bond.
-Other couples may use Internet sex because they find it more manageable to communicate their sexual desires or their sexual differences online.
+- Couples, who live geographically separated lives, may use Online sex to exchange sexual intimacy online as a tool to retain their bond.
+Other couples may use Internet sex because they find it more manageable to communicate sexual desires or sexual differences online.

-Users may make false assumptions about cybersex safety.
+Users may make false assumptions about Online sex safety.

-- Internet sex is often criticised because the partners have frequently little verifiable knowledge about each other.
+- Internet sex is often criticised because participants commonly have little verifiable knowledge about each other.
 Gender, age, identity, motivation, and location of participants may be obscured.

-- Corrupt participants may record role-play sessions without the partner’s informed consent with an intend to disclose the content to others, or to distribute content in public.
+- Corrupt participants may record role-play sessions without the partner’s informed consent, and with an intend to disclose the content to others, or publically online.

-- Frequent use of Internet sex can trigger high levels of sexual fantasy and abnormal sexual arousal.
-Frequent online sexual activity may carry a significant risk of rapidly developing sexual addiction and sexual compulsive behavioural disorders.
+- Frequent use of Internet sex can trigger dangerous levels of distorted sexual fantasy, and abnormal sexual arousal.
+Frequent online sexual activity may carry significant risk to rapidly developing sexual addiction and sexual compulsive behavioural disorders.

-If you experience distress or marital conflict, caused by the use of Internet sex, please contact our clinical sex therapist and professional counsellor Heide at Sex Addiction Australia in our Sydney office for information or booking a confidential consultation.
-Call (+61) 02 9380 4486 or email firstname.lastname@example.org
+If you experience personal distress or marital conflict due to Online sexual behaviour, please contact our clinical sex therapist and professional counsellor Heide at Sex Addiction Australia in our Sydney office for information, or booking a confidential consultation.
+Call us today (+61) 02 9380 4486 or email firstname.lastname@example.org